queryluke/masseffect-5e/static/data/rules/06-09-heavy-weapon-charges.md

 new: true
 ---

 Heavy weapons require __charges__ to be used.
-A charge is a generic term that can refer to a missle, energy source, or raw material.
+A charge is a generic term that can refer to a missile, energy source, or raw material.

 ### Resupplying: ~5,000 credits